bitfinexcom/dazaar/docs/protocol.md

 or sending it through a secure messaging app such as Signal.
 The corresponding secret key is known only to the data seller and kept secure and private.
-2. A data buyer is also identified by a cryptographic public (B) but this key is not pre-shared with the data buyer.
+2. A data buyer is also identified by a cryptographic public (B) but this key is not pre-shared with the data seller.

 To purchase a data subscription the buyer provides payment using a payment method the seller has pre-shared.
 For example if they were to pay using a crypto currency they'd include their public key (S) in the transaction comment that is submitted to the corresponding block chain.

-The seller then connects to the buyer.
+The buyer then connects to the seller.
 To find each other they used the same DHT used by Hypercore to find and announce peers.
-The buyer announces their IP address under their public key (B) which the seller uses to find the buyer and the two peers establish a network connection between each other.
+The seller announces their IP address under their public key (B) which the buyer uses to find the seller and the two peers establish a network connection between each other.

 To establish the fully authenticated and encrypted connection the peers now use the Noise protocol framework using the XK pattern.
 The XK pattern is used when we have a preshared public